kena0ki/aconv/transcoding_rs/README.md

 2. Guess the encoding using `chardetng`.
 3. Decode texts using `encoding_rs`.
 4. Check the decoded texts if there are non-text characters, which are described below.
-   If non-text characters do not exceed `--non-text-threshold`, output the decoded texts.
+   If non-text characters do not exceed the threshold, output the decoded texts.
    Otherwise, emit an error message and output the input texts as it is.

 #### Non-text characters